MCEngine-Website/currency/docs/contents/common/create-transaction.md

 ```

 ### Summary
-Logs a transaction with type, currency, amount, and optional notes.
+Logs a transaction with type, economy, amount, and optional notes.